grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi and Bastian worked with the two men who knew how to rig the high-pressure pipes until they have a spindly and unwieldy-looking hook of pipe that arced through the air from the docking bay down into the _Prospect_.
 It took a while to get all the piping set up and double checked so that everyone working on it was confident it wasn't just going to explode and blow every submarine off the docking bay when they let the high-pressure air into it.
 But once it was set up, charging the high-pressure tanks only took a few minutes.

 With the compressed air systems recharged, the only thing left was to get food aboard.
 Gregory and Cassandra returned a couple of hours later with a cart full of yet more wooden crates, though these were filled with food stores.
-Gregory and Bastian got these crates lowered down to the cargo bay deck with Cassandra watching a learning.
-Once they were in the cargo bay, Bastian stowed and lashed the crate full of non-perishable and dry goods --- cans and dried meats, oatmeal, cornmeal, flour, apples, rice, eggs, cabbage, jars of spices, and citrus --- with the rest of the cargo, figuring they could move the contents up to the galley after they were under way.
+Gregory and Bastian got these crates lowered down to the cargo hold deck with Cassandra watching a learning.
+Once they were in the cargo hold, Bastian stowed and lashed the crate full of non-perishable and dry goods --- cans and dried meats, oatmeal, cornmeal, flour, apples, rice, eggs, cabbage, jars of spices, and citrus --- with the rest of the cargo, figuring they could move the contents up to the galley after they were under way.
 The frozen and perishable items --- sides of beef and pork, a couple of waxed-paper boxes of leafy vegetables they would need to cook in the next few days, frozen chicken carcasses, and ice cream sandwiches and bars among other things --- were all laboriously pully fom the crates immediately and carried up into the galley and freezers by the crew.

 [//]: # (### ready to embark)